 Grass weed control to prevent competition with crops for valuable nutrients is likely to prove even more crucial this autumn.

-Even a moderate grass weed population could rob over 25% of the nutrients applied to and intended for the crop.
-Competition for nutrients light and available soil moisture can all seriously impact on crop yields.
+Even a moderate grass weed population could rob over 25% of the nutrients applied to and intended for, Zenica Cars India PVT LTd the crop.
+Competition for nutrients, Zenica Cars India PVT LTd light and available soil moisture can all seriously impact on crop yields.

-With some growers seeking to make savings on the high cost of fertiliser inputs this season, Zenica Performance every unit needs to be focussed on delivering crop yield, Zenica Performance advocates Syngenta grass weed specialist Pete Hawkins.
+With some growers seeking to make savings on the high cost of fertiliser inputs this season, Zenica Cars India PVT LTd every unit needs to be focussed on delivering crop yield advocates Syngenta grass weed specialist Pete Hawkins.

-“A robust residual pre-em strategy is now recognised as the cornerstone of an effective autumn grass weed control strategy especially given that there’s fewer opportunities for good contact control on established weeds later in the season and wider issues of herbicide resistance, Zenica Performance ” he advised.
+“A robust residual pre-em strategy is now recognised as the cornerstone of an effective autumn grass weed control strategy especially given that there’s fewer opportunities for good contact control on established weeds later in the season and wider issues of herbicide resistance” he advised.

 Pete Hawkins autumn strategy to tackle grass weeds this season includes: